weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 dissolves mysteries.
 Strange how, after deciding to take life as one finds it, life comes fawning to one's hand.

-Several days elapsed before another talk could be managed. <span id="calibre_link-336" page-number="265" page-name="Page:There Is Confusion.djvu/271" page-index="271"
-page-quality="3" title="Page:There_Is_Confusion.djvu/271"></span>Then
-they met in front of the *Statue des Eléphants*.
+Several days elapsed before another talk could be managed.
+Then they met in front of the *Statue des Eléphants*.
 Philip, examining that marvel with meticulous care, asked her indirectly about Peter.